Is my cat a Maine Coon?

 There are a lot of Maine Coon mix cats around.
 You only have to look on Petfinder.com to see that.

-Of course everything I have written could be wrong.
+Of course, everything I have written might not please breeders.
 Breeders breed Maine Coons and many of them will not meet the breed standard (the official guide provided by cat associations as to how the cat should look).
-They will be purebred but not show cat quality etc. Maybe the breeders don't bother to register them at cat associations.
-Once again these cats blur the boundaries in assessing a cat by appearance only.
+They will be purebred but not show cat quality etc. Maybe the breeders don’t bother to register them at cat associations.
+Once again, these cats blur the boundaries in assessing a cat by appearance only.

 This page may help a bit as well.
 Sorry I can't be more decisive or helpful.